DavesCodeMusings/BLESP32/README.md

+_For a more standard way of creating a BLE beacon with MicroPython, see https://github.com/DavesCodeMusings/BTHome-MicroPython_

 # BLESP32
 BLESP32 is a portmanteau of BLE (for Bluetooth Low Energy) and ESP32, the venerable Espressif microcontroller.
 What you'll find here is a MicroPython program that runs on an ESP32 to collect data from the popular DHT22 temperature and humidity sensor, sending it out not only as traditional GATT characteristics, but also in BLE advertising packets that can be captured in ESPHome's Bluetooth Tracker for relaying to Home Assistant.